 5. Maximum number of members

-- Maximum 1 person is allowed in Proprietorship
+- A maximum 1 person is allowed in Proprietorship

-- Maximum 2 person is allowed in One Person Company.
+- A maximum of 2 people is allowed in One Person Company.

 6. Foreign ownership

 - Foreign ownership, not allowed in Proprietorship.

 - In One Person Company, Foreign ownership is Allowed if one is the director and the other is the nominee.
 Both the director and the nominee cannot be foreign citizens

 - Transferability in Proprietorship is Not allowed.